prebid/prebid.github.io/prebid-server/features/pg/pbs-pg-bidder.md

 {: .alert.alert-info :}
 In order to access client-specific targeting data, you'll need to know the account ID the Host Company uses for each publisher.

+See [PG Targeting Syntax](/prebid-server/features/pg/pbs-pg-targeting.html) for a list of targeting attributes you may be able to get from the PG Host Company and how to format them as part of the [PG Plan](/prebid-server/features/pg/pbs-pg-plan.html).

 ### Getting data from the Delivery Stats Service